datarefuge/workflow/docs/seeding.md

 ## What Do Seeders Do?

 Seeders canvass the resources of a given government agency, identifying important URLs and whether those URLs can be crawled by the Internet Archive's web crawler.
-They use the [EDGI Nomination Chrome extension](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok?hl=en) to nominate URLs to the [End of Term (EOT) Web Archive](http://eotarchive.cdlib.org/2016.html) if they are crawlable or to the Archivers app if they require manual archiving.
+They use the [EDGI Nomination Chrome extension](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok?hl=en) to nominate URLs to the [Internet Archive](http://www.archive.org) if they are crawlable or to the Archivers app if they require manual archiving.

 <div class = "note">
   <strong>Recommended Skills</strong> <br />